SINePost newsletter - September 2017

-A total of 2,250 new dwellings were completed in Somerset during 2014/15 according to figures published by the Department for Communities and Local Government (DCLG).
-This represents a second successive annual increase and the highest yearly figure for at least a decade.
+Following two successive years of increase, the number of new dwellings completed in Somerset declined in 2016/17, according to figures published by the Department for Communities and Local Government (DCLG).

-Of the new homes built in 2014/15, approximately 85% were built through private enterprise, with 15% through housing associations.
+Of the new homes built in 2016/17, approximately 87% were built through private enterprise, with approximately 13% through housing associations.

 For further details, see: www.gov.uk/government/statistical-data-sets/live-tables-on-house-building (Table 253).

 2. Local Area Migration Indicators